Viva first published by Little White Lies

 Indeed, seemingly every man, not to mention several women, wants a piece of Barbi, but amidst the free-loving naturalists, lecherous artists and rape-minded impresarios, a good man proves hard to find – and so this innocent’s adventures in becoming “totally a woman” will bring her back full circle to settling with (and for) Rick, in an age (perhaps like our own) where sexuality is always performed and desire looks ever backward.

 Asked about Playboy magazine, Sheila declares, “I only look at it for the articles” – and sure enough, Viva itself plays like an oldschool porno stripped of all its money shots, so that only the ‘dramatic’ dialogue scenes (and some tasteful nudity) remain.
 Every character is a cheesy stereotype, every line a camp cliché, every tune an easy listen.
-So spot-on is the parody that you quickly forget this lavishly recreated erotic schlockfest was made in the Noughties.
+So spot-on is the parody that you quickly forget that this erotic schlockfest was lavishly recreated in the Noughties.
 Thanks to Biller’s obsessive costume and production design, it is an aesthetic wet dream for anyone who fetishises the fashions of the early Seventies.
 The only inauthentic detail here is the ill-judged two-hour duration, stretching the material a good 30 minutes beyond its welcome.

 Summary: Anna Biller’s pastiche of Seventies sexploitation flicks finds its G-spot somewhere in the space between past misogyny and present feminism.
 Full of perfectly cringy period detail, it is a transgressive joy – if somewhat overlong.